 First year training programme

-As an integral part of our four year MRC funded studentships we have incorporated a more structured first year training programme for all students.
+As an integral part of our postgraduate training we have incorporated a more structured first year training programme for all students.
 This is delivered via two streams for students specialising in: a) skills-oriented training especially relevant to but not limited to cognitive neuroscience; or b) clinical sciences.
 Many lectures, seminars and training elements are important for research with both a cognitive neuroscience and clinical emphasis, but some topics are more specialised and more or less relevant or approrpiate, accroding to your particular area of research.
 We encourage all our students to agree a training programme that is bespoke for your particular needs with your supervisor on arrival.

 CBU Wednesday Lunchtime and Chaucer Club seminars